Benjamin00/portfolio/content/resume/_index.md

 </div>

 -   Awarded 2nd place overall out of a total of 52 CS Senior Design teams at UT Dallas.
--   Incepted and designed a modular architecture for a UAV to detect and dodge projectiles with machine vision.
+-   Incepted and designed a modular architecture for a UAV to detect and dodge projectiles with machine vision using **Python**
--   Directly engaged with our corporate mentor at Raytheon to integrate the software with the Linux based hardware platform, ensure on-time delivery for each sprint, and re-evaluate our product roadmap over the course of the project.
+-   Directly engaged with our corporate mentor at Raytheon to integrate the software with the **Linux** based hardware platform, ensure on-time delivery for each sprint, and re-evaluate our product roadmap over the course of the project.
 -   [Post discussing this project](../portfolio/dronedodge)

 <div class="row between">